 Since there was an industrial accident involving tripping and falling that resulted in a broken bone, we removed unnecessary foundations from the site.

-The Environmental Safety Department periodically patrols outsourced construction sites and in-house work sites in the Ichihara and Narita areas of the Mining Department to check safety measures, provide guidance, and call for the 5S.
+The Environment and Safety Office regularly inspects the Chiba Plant and other in-house work sites at each location to check safety measures, provide guidance, and call for 5S.

 During patrols, we make continuous improvements through the PDCA cycle together with the relevant departments in order to identify potential hazards in construction and operations and prevent occupational accidents and injuries.